Micrac1/python_assignments/1_ascii_trees/ascii_trees.md

      ```

 ## 2. A forrest?
-   Modify the previous program to allow the user specify the
+   Modify the previous program to allow the user to specify the
    number of layers (`n`) and the number of trees (`m`) from
    the standard input (`stdin`).